afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I looked at what differences between responsive web apps and progressive web apps.
 Then I started to learn Nuxt.js

 **Thougts** Nuxt.js is a really good framework.
 We can write vue components and layouts and serve on express with nuxt.js

+### Day 98: Sep 12 2019

+**Today's Progress**: Today I learned how to authenticate users in Vue.js application using firebase Vue-Vuex-Vue Router

+**Thougts** Authenticating users in single page applications follows these steps: Login, get the token from back end and apply that token every protected route